-Kennedy Elementary uses a student-centered discipline model and restorative practices designed to encourage long-term positive behaviors.
+Jefferson Elementary uses a student-centered discipline model designed to encourage long-term positive behaviors.
 If a student needs some guidance toward healthy behaviors, s/he may choose to go to SRC (Student Recovery Center) to calm, focus, and plan to get on TRACK.
 Should a student's behaviors impact others, a behavior report will be communicated home.
 Some unsafe behaviors may result in removal from class, recess, or suspension from school.